OpenAnsOrg/Plans/README.md

 The search results will be displayed in the main page with a try it button, which takes the user to another page prefilled the code of the choice selected previously.
 It uses Pyodide to run the code and display the output.

-The code is presented inside a editor from "Ace".
+The code is presented inside a editor from "Codemirror".
 The code editor and  terminal are resizeable panes.

+For using the formula, the code will be presented using highlight.js, since editting the code is not allowed.
+Also including codemirror for the usage page increases the size of the page unnecessarily.

+Function creation pages will include codemirror.
 <br/>

 ## Technical Process